Archaeology: First excavations

-One of the first sites to undergo archaeological excavation was Stonehenge and other megalithic monuments in England.
+Among the first sites to undergo archaeological excavation were Stonehenge and other megalithic monuments in England.
 John Aubrey (1626–1697) was a pioneer archaeologist who recorded numerous megalithic and other field monuments in southern England.
-He was also ahead of his time in the analysis of his findings.
+He was also ahead of his time in analysing his findings.
 He attempted to chart the chronological stylistic evolution of handwriting, medieval architecture, costume, and shield-shapes.

 Excavations were also carried out by the Spanish military engineer Roque Joaquín de Alcubierre in the ancient towns of Pompeii and Herculaneum, both of which had been covered by ash during the Eruption of Mount Vesuvius in AD 79.
-These excavations began in 1748 in Pompeii, while in Herculaneum they began in 1738.
-The discovery of entire towns, complete with utensils and even human shapes, as well the unearthing of frescos, had a big impact throughout Europe.
+These excavations began in 1748 in Pompeii and in 1738 in Herculaneum.
+The discovery of entire towns, complete with utensils and even human shapes, as well as the unearthing of frescos, had a big impact throughout Europe.

-However, prior to the development of modern techniques, excavations tended to be haphazard; the importance of concepts such as stratification and context were overlooked.
+However, before the development of modern techniques, excavations tended to be haphazard; the importance of concepts such as stratification and context was overlooked.

 In the mid-18th century, the German Johann Joachim Winckelmann lived in Rome and devoted himself to the study of Roman antiquities, gradually acquiring an unrivalled knowledge of ancient art.
 Then, he visited the archaeological excavations being conducted at Pompeii and Herculaneum.
-He was one of the founders of scientific archaeology and first applied the categories of style on a large, systematic basis to the history of art He was one of the first to separate Greek art into periods and time classifications.
+He was one of the founders of scientific archaeology and first applied the categories of style on a large, systematic basis to the history of art.
+He was one of the first to separate Greek art into periods and time classifications.
 Winckelmann has been called both "The prophet and founding hero of modern archaeology" and the father of the discipline of art history.

 Development of archaeological method

 Artifacts discovered at the 1808 Bush Barrow excavation by Sir Richard Colt Hoare and William Cunnington.

 The father of archaeological excavation was William Cunnington (1754–1810).
 He undertook excavations in Wiltshire from around 1798, funded by Sir Richard Colt Hoare.
 Cunnington made meticulous recordings of Neolithic and Bronze Age barrows, and the terms he used to categorize and describe them are still used by archaeologists today.
 Future U.S. President Thomas Jefferson also did his own excavations in 1784 using the trench method, on several Native American burial mounds in Virginia.
-His excavations were prompted by the "Moundbuilders" question; however, his careful methods led him to admit he saw no reason why ancestors of the Native Americans of his time could not have raised those mounds.
+His excavations were prompted by the "Moundbuilders" question; however, his careful methods led him to conclude that there was no reason why the ancestors of the Native Americans of his time could not have raised those mounds.

 One of the major achievements of 19th-century archaeology was the development of stratigraphy.
-The idea of overlapping strata tracing back to successive periods was borrowed from the new geological and palaeontological work of scholars like William Smith, James Hutton and Charles Lyell.
-The systematic application of stratigraphy to archaeology first took place with the excavations of prehistorical and Bronze Age sites.
-In the third and fourth decades of the 19th century, archaeologists like Jacques Boucher de Perthes and Christian Jürgensen Thomsen began to put the artifacts they had found in chronological order.
+The idea of overlapping strata tracing back to successive periods was borrowed from the new geological and palaeontological work of scholars like William Smith, James Hutton, and Charles Lyell.
+The systematic application of stratigraphy to archaeology first occurred during excavations of prehistorical and Bronze Age sites.
+In the third and fourth decades of the 19th century, archaeologists such as Jacques Boucher de Perthes and Christian Jürgensen Thomsen began to arrange the artifacts they had found in chronological order.